bwunder/anonym/README.md

-# anonym.js <span style="font-size: small;">v0.1.4</span>
+﻿# anonym.js <span style="font-size: small;">v0.1.4</span>
-### Javascript CLI and Query Store for SQL Server on Linux Containers
+### JavaScript CLI and Query Store for SQL Server on Linux Containers

-A Free and open source TSQL via Javascript CLI for the near-line Docker host.
+A Free and open source T-SQL via JavaScript CLI for the near-line Docker host.

-Create a virtual, private & self-contained replica of any multi-data-sourced, SQL Server rich live systems useful for near-line modeling, coding, testing, analytics and other manipulations of the networked data environment.
+Create a virtual, private & self-contained replica of any multi-data-sourced, SQL Server rich live systems useful for near-line modeling, coding, testing, analysis and other manipulations of the networked data environment.
 Made expressly for developers and other SQL power users.

-Emulate, imitate, demonstrate or simulate clouds, clusters, farms, federations, LANs, WANs, qraphs, distributed partitions, Availability Groups, shards, replicas and many other multi-store network data environments, all on one Linux host.
+Emulate, imitate, demonstrate or simulate clouds, clusters, farms, federations, LANs, WANs, graphs, distributed partitions, Availability Groups, shards, replicas and many other multi-store and/or heterogeneous network data environments, all on one Linux host.

 - Design or model any Microsoft SQL Server rich TCP/IP network data environment
 - Pull Docker Images from [Docker Hub](https://hub.docker.com)
 - Manage a catalog of local MS SQL Server Containers
 - Write, edit and run _ad hoc_ and client stored T-SQL queries and a Library of T-SQL script files
-- Run bash one-off commands from the CLI prompt without losing the TSQL in the CLI's Batch cache
+- Run bash one-off commands from the CLI prompt without losing the T-SQL in the CLI's Batch cache
-- Recall previously used TSQL from client side data history and/or git source control system
+- Recall previously used T-SQL from client side data history and/or git source control system
 - Enable a private __SQLPad__ server to add a browser GUI and charts to the tool set (requires V8)
 - Set-up TLS on the Docker API, any of the SQL Server Query Engines and/or SQLPad's Express server
 - Simultaneously access the vNET of SQL Containers and admin them as local resources on the host